 The caliper mounting bolts should not be removed unless the calipers are at approximately room temperature.

 Remove the calipers from the steering knuckle.
 As the caliper is removed, take note of any shim that may be installed and tape these (if any) in their original positions.

-Use a new lockplate and attach the brake caliper to the steering knuckle.
-The proper torque for the mounting bolts is 82 ft. lbs.
+INSTALLATION: Use a new lockplate and attach the brake caliper to the steering knuckle.
+The proper torque for the mounting bolts is 82 ft.
+Lbs.

 It is extremely important that the brake disc be parallel to the caliper.
 Using a feeler gauge, measure the clearance at the top and bottom of the caliper (between disc and caliper) and on both sides of the disc.
 The clearance should not vary more than 0.15 mm.
 If the clearance varies, position the brake caliper by adding or subtracting shims as required.
 This procedure only applies to models equipped with shims, usually on the rear brake calipers.

 Insert the brake hose into the bracket, making sure that the grommet is not damaged, or connect the brake line to the calipers.
 If applicable, connect the brake hose to the brake line.
 Make sure that the hose is not twisted.

 On some models a locking disc is attached to the brake line bracket.
 Install the brake hose into the disc so that the disc or hose does not bind.

 Turn the steering lock-to-lock to make sure that the brake hose or lines do not bind.